Multi-Vendor Shipping using WooCommerce Shipping Services

 - XPO Logistics

 - Couriers Please

 Shipping Carrier Account Credentials

-Your Vendors will need to have an account with one of the shipping carriers mentioned in the list in order to start using WooCommerce Shipping services to display rates, print labels, and enable order tracking.
+If your Vendors have an account with one of the shipping carriers mentioned in the list they can start using WooCommerce Shipping services to display rates, print labels, and enable order tracking.